qiaojy19/Federated-Learning-in-arXiv/README.md

-# Federated Learning in arXiv
+# Federated Learning in arXiv 【Weekly Update】

-**Weekly Update**

 Notes:
 - **ZZZ** is used for sort conveniently.
 It means this paper has not accepted by any conferences or journals yet.
-- The readme homepage will show those papers submitted in the recent **2 months**, others will be put into the correspondind hyperlink.
+- The readme homepage will only show those papers submitted in **this month**, others will be put into the correspondind hyperlink.

 <!-- ## 2021